cypress-io/cypress-documentation/content/api/commands/visit.md

 URL or Cypress will attempt to act as your web server.
 See the [prefixes notes](#Prefixes) for more details.

-**Note:** visiting a new domain requires the Cypress App window to reload.
+**Note:** visiting a new domain requires the Cypress window to reload.
 You cannot visit different super domains in a single test.

 **<Icon name="angle-right"></Icon> options** **_(Object)_**